pierre-roth/rstar-arc/weekly_progress_report.md

   - It seems the SLMs have very weak performance with the current system.
 What is the best way to mitigate this issue?
   - How do I effectively optimize the prompt for the policy SLM?
   -

+### Week 3 (17.03.2025)

+- **Work planned**:
+  - Test the current version on more ARC tasks and see how it performs
+  - Potentially generate more simple ARC tasks to generate to data for supervised fine-tuning of the policy SLM
+  - Think about how to effectively use reasoning models in the current system
+  - Think about better step definitions that allow for more comprehensive intermediate code execution

+- **Work done**:
+  -

+- **Issues and Questions**:
+  -